kylehiroyasu/opinion-lab-group-1.3/src/README.md

 - `Main.py`: Contains core code to train models via CLI, this script writes logs to the `records` folder and saves the trained models under `models` for further benchmarking.
 See `run.sh` for examples of usage.
 - `Test.py`: Responsible for loading the relevant models and generating the aggregated F1-scores which were reported.
 These aggregated metrics were calculated by directly modifying the file instead of creating a CLI since we only used this script a handful of times.
+- `TestJoint.py`: Script used to evaluate the joint attribute & entity performance.
+Based on the log folder, we automatically fetch the correct model.
 - `Trainer.py`: Contains the code related to training the ABAE model with the KCL/MCL training adaption.
 - `Model.py`: Contains the code which encapsulates the detailed architecture of the ABAE model.